daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 The VAL-1000 is an ultra-compact wifi-controlled stepper driver that uses an ESP32 and TMC2209.

+Setup is super easy.
+Plug in a 12V 2A+ power cord from Amazon or anywhere else, connect the 4 wires of your stepper motor, download the app, and start moving your motor!

 The TMC2209 is REVOLUTIONARY!
 It is literally the best stepper driver out there because:
   1) StallGuard.
 It's like magic.
   2) The price is incredibly good.